-Pumpkin Life Cycle Read Aloud Book
+Pumpkin Life Cycle Interactive Read Aloud Book

 Pumpkin Life Cycle Anchor Chart

-First, the seeds come out of the pumpkin.
-Then they are planted in the group.
-The seedling spouts out.
-Next the plant grows into a vine and flowers grow.
+“First, the seeds come out of the pumpkin.
+Then, they are planted, and the seedling spouts out.
+Next, the plant grows into a vine, and pumpkin flowers grow.
 The flower is called a pumpkin blossom.
-The pumpkin plossom turns into a small pumpkin.
-The pumpkin starts out green, but finally it grows into a big orange pumpkin!
+The pumpkin blossom turns into a small pumpkin.
+The pumpkin starts out green, but finally, it grows into a beautiful orange pumpkin!

 Pumpkin Informational Text Anchor Chart